ramensoftware/windows-11-taskbar-styling-guide/README.md

 # Colors

-In the following examples we're gonna use `Fill` as an example, but this also works for other properties that accept colors like `Background`
+In the following examples we're gonna use `Fill` as an example, but this also works for other properties that accept colors like `Background`.

 ### Solid color

 ```
-Fill:=Color
+Fill=<color>
 ```

-Replace `Color` with the desired color.
+Replace `<color>` with the desired color.

 A color can be a name (e.g. `Red`) or a hex code (e.g. `#FF0000`).